Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 3
+Day - 4

-Flex Wrap
+Flexbox ordering

-Wrapping elements with Flexbox
+A way to move order of your DOM elements

-By default it's no wrap
+The default value for order is 0 for all elements.

-How it behaves with combination of flex-direction.
+1. Learned about order property in flex.

-1. Learned about flex-wrap property.
+2. Tried combining the other properties of flex with order.